 The final part is showing the court the extent of your injuries or damage.
 A medical report is an ideal way to show the severity of your injuries.
 If your motorcycle was damaged, pictures of the damage or an estimate of the costs to fix it can prove to the court how much damage the accident caused.

 A statute of limitations is the amount of time that the court allows you from the time of the incident to file a claim.
 For motorcycle accident claims in Montana, the statute of limitations is three years.
 If you wait longer than three years, the court will most likely dismiss your claim and you will not be able to get compensation for your injuries.
-If you are considering filing a claim for your accident, contact a Great Falls motor accidents attorney as soon as you can after the incident.
+If you are considering filing a claim for your accident, contact a Great Falls motorcycle accident attorney as soon as you can after the incident.

 There were 4,976 reported motorcycle fatalities in 2016.
 Motorcycle fatalities had been declining since the 1980s.
 In 1998, deaths started to increase, and the number is still slowly increasing today.
-There were more than twice the number of motorcycle deaths in 2016 as there were in 1997.
+There was more than twice the number of motorcycle deaths in 2016 as there were in 1997.
 People driving motorcycles without licenses made up 27% of the fatalities.
-Motorcycle fatalities accounted for approximately 13% of the motor vehicle deaths in 2016.
+Motorcycle fatalities accounted for approximately 13% of motor vehicle deaths in 2016.

 Unfortunately, hit-and-run accidents are common.
 Motorcycle hit-and-run cases are more difficult if you are not able to find the person responsible for your injury.
 Recovering damages for the incident is more complicated when there is no specific person a court can order to compensate you.